 No. The status of back-ordered listings will still be shown as Inactive on the Manage Listing page as shown in the image below.
 That being said, if the back-ordered listings still have Repricing enabled, BQool can receive the Amazon Price Change report and reprice the backordered listing even when the status is set to Inactive.

-Due to the fact that the quantity data is retrieved from the Active Listing Report and FBA quantity report, the system only needs the Price Change report to adjust the price offer.
+Due to the fact that the quantity data is retrieved from the Active Listing Report and Restock Inventory Report, the system only needs the Price Change report to adjust the price offer.

 Essentially, as long as BQool receives the Price Change Report (SQS), BQool can reprice the listing regardless of whether the listing status is inactive or active.